ivo-ivanov/ivo-ivanov/README.md

 I focus on user experience, simplicity and accessibility.
 I have been using Adobe Photoshop since version 5 and coding my own designs since the one pixel spacer gif era.

-I have almost 13 years experience in WordPress development, UI design and branding.
+I have almost 13 years experience in WordPress development, UI design and Branding.

 I'm passionate about creating custom, responsive WordPress themes from scratch.